The Sean Hannity Show

+Syndication

 Syndication began through the ABC Radio Networks on September 10, 2001, one day before the September 11 attacks.
 The program is carried on WSB in Atlanta, Georgia (second and third hours delayed three hours), KFYI in Phoenix, Arizona, WOKV in Jacksonville, Florida, WDTK in Detroit, WCBM in Baltimore, Maryland and WKRC in Cincinnati, Ohio, among others.
 The show is carried in most markets by a Citadel Broadcasting radio station; the show is owned by Citadel Broadcasting, which acquired the ABC Radio networks in 2006.

 Hannity's first version of his radio show was in the late 1980s as a volunteer broadcaster for the University of California, Santa Barbara's radio station, KCSB-FM.
 He was dismissed from the station in 1989, following a controversial interview about AIDS in which he insulted a lesbian caller.
 Later, Hannity would bring his program to WVNN in Athens, Alabama and NewsRadio WGST in Atlanta, Georgia.

-Hannity is the highest rated talk program on many stations.
-The show is carried on 530 stations.
-He is a three-time consecutive winner of Radio & Records National Talk Show Host of The Year Award from 2003-2005.
+Hannity is carried on several hundred stations, and is the highest-rated talk program on many of them.
+He is a three-time consecutive winner of Radio & Records National Talk Show Host of The Year Award from 2003 to 2005.
 In 2004, Hannity signed a US$25 million, five-year contract extension with ABC Radio to continue the show through 2009; however, ABC Radio's acquisition by Citadel Broadcasting on June 12, 2007 gave Hannity an opportunity to leave one year after the acquisition.

 In July 2008, it was announced that Hannity's show would be co-managed by Citadel's ABC Radio Networks and Premiere Radio Networks, a division of Clear Channel Communications.
 Premiere Radio would handle advertising sales and distribution to all non-Citadel owned stations, including Clear Channel-owned stations.
 Hannity already had agreements with approximately 80 Clear Channel stations in a separate agreement.
 The two networks would cooperate for special circumstances.